 - 1. Ensure the chamber is completely exhausted by turning the control valve to "exhaust". - 2.
 Turn the tank valve clockwise to close. - 3.
 Turn the purge valve counterclockwise on the hose to exhaust the hose. - 4.
 Verify the gauge on the hose to ensure depressurization. - 5.
-Make sure the gauge is at zero before disconnecting the hose from the instrument.
+Make sure the gauge is at zero before disconnecting the hose from the instrument. - 6.
+Turn off the digital gauge by pressing and holding down the "ON/OFF" button.
+Gauge should display "OFF" on the screen.

-STEP 2:

-Disconnect the Hose from the Instrument
+STEP 2: Disconnect the Hose from the Instrument

-- 1. After the hose has been completely depressurized, hold the hose with one hand and the female quick-connector on the instrument with the other. - 2.
+- After the hose has been completely depressurized, hold the hose with one hand and the female quick-connector on the instrument with the other. - 2.
 Pull down on the coupler sleeve to release the hose.
 The hose should easily disconnect.
 If the hose does not disconnect, check to ensure you have released all the pressure from the system.